bearfly1990/BF-Wiki/docs/English/open-language/B2/daily-life/sports/going-to-the-doctor.md

 ---

-A: If I feel good, why should Isee a doctor?
+A: If I feel good, why should I see a doctor?

 B: Doing a health checkup is a necessary **precaution** to prevent potential problems